 Each ordinary share participates equally in the voting rights of the Company.
 Ordinary shares entitle the holder to participate in dividends and the proceeds on winding up of the Company in proportion to the number of and amounts paid on the shares held.

 c.
 Options

-There have been no options granted or issued over unissued shares.
+There are 5,000,000 options granted or issued over unissued shares during the year.

 d.
 Performance Options

 No options were granted and issued during the year.

 13. RETAINED PROFITS/(ACCUMULATED LOSSES)